k2narendra/Income_vs_Health_Analysis/README.md

-<h1>Income level vs Health Status</h1>
+<h1>Title</h1>

-The Impact of Individual Income on Health Behavior A Case Analysis By Narendra Kharel, Nashville Software School, DA13, March 06, 2025
+#### The Impact of Individual Income on Health Behavior
+ - A Case Analysis Presented By Narendra Kharel, Nashville Software School, DA13, March 06, 2025

 # Motivation